We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 Choosing The Right Cross Trainer Stride Length

 This is the maximum distance between the rear of your front foot and the front of your rear foot as you work out.
 It is important to consider stride length when you buy a cross trainer.
-In general long stride length cross trainers are higher quality than those with strides under 18 inches.
 The stride length affects the range of movement on a cross trainer.
 Using a walking motion on a cross trainer only requires a short stride length.
 Increasing the speed and intensity of the workout extends the length of the stride.
 If you use a cross trainer with a stride length that is too short your workout will be restricted and the movement can feel awkward.

 Comparing Flywheel Weights